DesEsseinte/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 Odin Project assignment.
 To practice JS.
-Consolidating knowledge and skills related to functions, conidtionals and loops.
+Consolidating knowledge and skills related to functions, conditionals and loops.
+First attempt at DOM manipulation.